-College can pose challenges for the student with asthma.
-New and unfamiliar living quarters, school and social stresses, and other factors can trigger a flare-up.
+College has extra challenges for the student with asthma.
+New and unfamiliar living quarters, school and social stresses, and other factors can trigger flare-ups.
 As always, prevention is important: Do your best to avoid triggers and to stay healthy.
 Update your asthma action plan, including how to deal with emergencies.
 These tips can help.

 Before you leave for college, review your triggers with your allergist, pulmonologist, or primary care provider.
 Then review this list to see what adjustments you may need to make to your living area:

 If your dorm has an old heating or cooling system, buy vent filters.
 Or, if your budget allows, a HEPA air cleaner.
 Change the filter often.